GeoDS/STICC/README.md

 <!-- Citation -->
 ## Citation
-If you use this dataset in your research or applications, please cite this source:
+If you use this algorithm in your research or applications, please cite this source:

 Kang, Y., Wu, K., Gao, S., Ng, I., Rao, J., Ye, S., Zhang, F. and Fei, T. STICC: A multivariate spatial clustering method for repeated geographic pattern discovery with consideration of spatial contiguity. *International Journal of Geographical Information Science* (2022).